panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 ---
-title: "JavaScript Enum: Everything you need to know"
+title: "JavaScript Enum: Everything You Need to Know"
 description: "How to use enums in JavaScript"
 published: "2023-03-28"
 modified: "2023-03-28"